At senior levels, unclear authority is a liability.

 Installed Position

-Structural classification of your authority tier, decision horizon, and organizational influence.
+Structural classification of your authority tier, decision horizon, and binding decision scope.

 Mandate in System